webmetrics/browsermob-proxy/README.md

   - downstreamKbps - Sets the downstream kbps
   - upstreamKbps - Sets the upstream kbps
   - latency - Add the given latency to each HTTP request
- - PUT /proxy/[port]/headers - Set and override HTTP Request headers.
+ - PUT /proxy/[port]/addHeader - Set and override HTTP Request headers.
 For example setting a custom User-Agent.
-  - Accepts an arbitrary set of paramaters, these are treated as name:value pairs for setting the headers.
+  - header - "key:value" pair for the header to add.
-  - NOTE: Currently, custom header names (not values) should be sent with underscores (\_) used in the place of hyphens (-). eg. "User_Agent" instead of User-Agent.
-This will give the expected behavior.
+   - eg "header=User-Agent:MyBrowser"

 For example, once you've started the proxy you can create a new HAR to start recording data like so: